siavashk/TwitterNewsProcessor/README.md

 ###############################################################################

 --------------------------------
-1 WHAT DOES THE PACKAGE CONTAIN?
+A. WHAT DOES THE PACKAGE CONTAIN?
 --------------------------------

 The code contains two classes used for natural language processing of news